Anthropomorphic Collectibles Guide

 A chubby cheek relish jar by Napco Value = $25 - $30

 Most of these darling collectibles were earthenware which is soft clay.
 It chips easily so it is very common to see pieces with chips and nicks on them.
-While most items were originally made for use in the kitchen, if you are collecting them now you should not wash these in the dishwasher due to drastic temperature changes which can cause pottery to crack.

-Most of these darling collectibles were earthenware which is soft clay.
-It chips easily so it is very common to see pieces with chips and nicks on them.
 While most items were originally made for use in the kitchen, if you are collecting them now you should not wash these in the dishwasher due to drastic temperature changes which can cause pottery to crack.

-I put together a little collage of some of the most common markings for PY/Miyao pieces.
+Here are some of the most common markings for PY/Miyao pieces.
 Although not all pieces made by them will have markings.
 Some have none at all!

-For more in-depth details and values this is a great book:
+For more in-depth details and values, this is a great book:

 Value = $8 - $10 each for the tea towels shown below.

 I love how these combine applique and embroidery!
-They are from Bookcliffvintage on Etsy.

 Here are a couple more cute examples:

 A little bit more recent example, these are from the 1960's - 1970's.
 You may have seen these little cuties (or something similar) before.
-Manufactured by Anchor Hocking and signed "Hildi".

 And here is the matching apron!
-Value = $10 - $12
+Value = $15 - $20

 What do you think?
 They're cute aren't they?